Harold-Anderson/d1-pages-svelte-test/README.md

 It is important to understand that the Cloudflare execution environment is not Node.js.

 wrangler simulates the deployment environment as much as possible.
-For instance, the backend is [workerd](https://blog.cloudflare.com/workerd-open-source-workers-runtime/), not Node.js, which is what vite and pnpm dev would use.
+For instance, the backend is [workerd](https://blog.cloudflare.com/workerd-open-source-workers-runtime/), not Node.js, which is what ``vite`` and ``pnpm run dev`` would use.
 The output will be:

 ```
 ⛅️ wrangler 3.81.0 (update available 3.83.0)